irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Advanced_Organizer-Identify_AI_Content.md

 # Advanced Organizer: Recognizing AI-Generated Content

 ## Learning Objective
-**Action:** Recognize AI-Generated Content.
+**Action:** Identify Synthetic Media Content.

 **Conditions:**
-Given an environment that allows the students to engage one another and the cadre openly, handouts, visual aids, research capabilities, and AI content detection tools.
+Given an environment that allows the students to engage one another and the cadre openly, handouts, visual aids, research capabilities, and Synthetic Content detection tools.

 **Standards:**
 Accurately identify AI-generated content by detecting inconsistencies and manipulation artifacts, ensuring that at least 90% of assessments are correct and report findings to the relevant authorities.